bit-oh-my-god/ns3-dtn-bit/readme.md

 # structure of this project

+* editor tool :
+editor Vim do I use, if you are using YCM for code complete, remember add pull path include path to ~/.ycm_extra_config.py
 * bonnmotion
 it is a software depending on java used to generate location files we just need the **.ns_movements** file